Skip navigation links

 Many alumni of the program remain involved in supporting the ESSA community.
 They help raise scholarship money, invite participants on tours of their facilities and even mentor ESSA students in internship settings.

-“I had a student who was in California completing an internship, and wearing some ESSA apparel, and saw another person there also wearing ESSA apparel,” Trice explained.
+“I had a student who was in California completing an internship and wearing some ESSA apparel, and saw another person there also wearing ESSA apparel,” Trice explained.
 “From that moment, the alumni mentored the undergraduate student and just made sure they were doing okay, checked in and showed them the ropes.
 That was really impactful.”

-Maurice Traylor, Director of Multicultural Initiatives for the College of Engineering said “I'm still in awe year to year by these groups of students.
+Maurice Traylor, director of Multicultural Initiatives for the College of Engineering, said, “I'm still in awe year to year by these groups of students.
 They blow me away with their willingness to, frankly, be vulnerable and allow themselves to step outside of their comfort zones, knowing that it's only going to benefit them on the back end.”

-Dallalah said that after graduation she hopes to apply her newly acquired engineering skills in to innovate and make an impact.
+Dallalah said that after graduation she hopes to apply her newly acquired engineering skills to innovate and make an impact.
 She went on to add, “My college experience would have been so different if I hadn’t done ESSA.
 I just love college so much more because of the program.”

-Written by Judi Melena Smelser
+Written by Judi Melena Smelser.

 MSU College of Engineering Media and Public Relations page